lensapp/lens-platform-sdk/README.md

 import { LensPlatformClient } from "lens-platform-sdk";
 import { Component } from "@k8slens/extensions";

+// axios is used by lens-platform-sdk import axios from "axios";

+// Use NodeJS HTTP adapter to get around CORS issues axios.defaults.adapter = require("axios/lib/adapters/http");

 const lensPlatformClient = new LensPlatformClient({
     accessToken: "", // the access token for apis
     getAccessToken: () => {}, // the callback to be called before every request, useful if the access token needs to be renew often.